Safien: Demographics

+Education

+Around 61.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+The nearest fachhochschules to Safien are in Chur, such as the Chur University of Applied Sciences and Fachhochschule Graubünden.

+Politics

 In the 2007 federal election the most popular party was the SVP which received 62.4% of the vote.
 The next three most popular parties were the SP (18.8%), the FDP (7.4%) and the CVP (5.4%).

-In Safien about 61.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).